 Have you been thinking of making a list of places to visit over the next few years?
 If you have, there’s no way you should miss scheduling time to see some of the most famous landmarks in the world.
 Believe it.
 They’re not famous for nothing.

-While their names will no doubt be familiar, it won’t be until you’re actually standing in front of one of them that you’ll be able to truly appreciate their jaw-dropping splendour.
-The awe-inspiring, monumental grandeur of these world famous landmarks just has to be seen to be believed.
+While their names will no doubt be familiar, it won’t be until you’re actually standing in front of one of them that you’ll be able to truly appreciate their jaw-dropping splendor.
+The awe-inspiring, monumental grandeur of these world-famous landmarks just has to be seen to be believed.